-Some B2C ecommerce businesses can diversify into services, for example an electronics retailer can offer installation of the product, pre-purchase consultation and design services for home theatre, sell third party warranty services alongside the physical products or connect customers to sources of finance for larger purchases.
+Some B2C ecommerce businesses can diversify into services, for example an electronics retailer can offer installation of the product, pre-purchase consultation and design services for home theater, sell third party warranty services alongside the physical products or connect customers to sources of finance for larger purchases.
 Each diversification provides potential additional revenue and profit for the B2C ecommerce business.

-Diverisifcation - Advantage
+Diverisification - Advantage

 The flip side of the huge market & low barriers to entry already discussed, is the huge competition that is present in the B2C ecommerce market.
 There are so many ecommerce businesses already operating in almost every conceivable product category that it can feel overwhelming when starting a new business.
 Competition inevitably includes price competition, too.
 You must be able to compete against established businesses with purchasing power and efficient, low-cost operations.
 You will need to learn to live with competition and find a way to attract customers despite this.

 Finding and retaining customers